hamidgholami/accp-cheatsheet/README.md

 AWS Scaling **horizontally**: adding more EC2 instances, AWS Lambda adding concurrently executing functions, Adding read replicas to an Amazon RDS database

 ### The core concepts of Amazon SNS
-- **Topics**: how you label and group different endpoints that you send messages to
+- **Topics**: how you label and group different endpoints that yousend messages to
 - **Subscriptions**: the endpoints that a topic sends messages to
 - **Publisher**: the person/alarm/event that gives SNS the message that needs to be sent

 ### Amazon Simple Queue Service (SQS)
 - is a fully managed message queuing service that enables you to *decouple* and *scale microservices*, *distributed systems*, and *serverless applications*.